mark-kubacki/http.upload/README.md

 These are optional:

+ * **enable_webdav**: Enables other methods than POST and PUT, especially MOVE and DELETE.
+Is a flag and has no parameters.
+   (`disable_weddav` will no longer be recognized because it's the new default.)
  * **filenames_form**: if given, filenames and directories that are not conforming to Unicode NFC or NFD will be rejected.
    Set this to one of either values when you get errors indicating that your filesystem